Networks in labor economics: Referral based job search

 The effectiveness of job searching with personal contacts is the consequence not only the individuals’ but the employers’ behavior as well.
 They often choose to hire acquaintances of their current employees instead of using a bigger pool of applicants.
-It is due to the information asymmetry as they hardly know anything about the productivity of the applicant, and revealing it would be rather time consuming and expensive.
-However, employees might be aware both their contacts unobserved characteristics and the specific expectations of employers so they can enhance this imbalance.
-Another benefit for the firm is that due to the personal bond, present employees are motivated to choose a candidate who will perform well, since after the recommendation, their reputation is also at stake.
+It is due to the information asymmetry, as they hardly know anything about the productivity of the applicant, and revealing it would be rather time-consuming and expensive.
+However, employees might be aware both their contacts unobserved characteristics and the specific expectations of employers, so they can improve this imbalance.
+Another benefit for the firm is that, due to the personal bond, present employees are motivated to choose a candidate who will perform well, since after the recommendation, their reputation is also at stake.

 Dustman, Glitz and Schönberg showed that using personal connections in job search increases the initial wage and decreases the probability of leaving the firm.